Akirapearl/LearningGo/2024/exercises/batch_3/README.md

         Use the encoding/csv package to read the file.
         Assume the CSV file contains a list of users with columns Name, Age, and Email.

-    Process Data:
-        Create a struct User with Name, Age, and Email fields.
-        Read the data from the CSV file into a slice of User structs.

     Print Data:
         Print the details of each user.